“I know well what I am fleeing from but not what I am in search of” – Michel de Montaigne

 ' Find the cell which has a bold format ' https://excelmacromastery.com/excel-vba-find/ Sub UseSearchFormat() Dim findText As String findText = "Elli" ' Clear previous formats and set new format Application.FindFormat.Clear Application.FindFormat.Font.Bold = True ' Finds A2 Dim rgFound As Range Set rgFound = Range("A1:A6").Find(findText, SearchFormat:=False) Debug.Print "Found '" & findText & "' in cell: " & rgFound.Address ' Finds A5 Set rgFound = Range("A1:A6").Find(findText, SearchFormat:=True) Debug.Print "Found '" & findText & "' in cell: " & rgFound.Address Application.FindFormat.Clear End Sub

 You can search for a cell based on the format only.
 In other words, the value in the cell is ignored in the search.
 You do this by placing “*” in the search string.

-The following code searches for a cell that is formatted to read.
-The contents of the cell do not matter.
+The following code searches for a cell that is formatted – the cell color in this example is set to red.
+The contents of the cell do not matter:

 Important – Clearing Format